losyer/compact_reconstruction/src/preprocess/README.md

 # Preprocess

 ## Word frequency dictionary
-In our framework, the system use a word frequency dictionary for the reconstruction training.
+In our framework, the system uses a word frequency dictionary for the reconstruction training.

-If you don't have a word frequency dictionary, but only have pretrained word embeddings that is available online (e.g. GloVe.600B vectors), you can obtain a word frequency dictionary by using `complement_freq_dic.py`.
+If you don't have a word frequency dictionary, but only have pretrained word embeddings that are available online (e.g. GloVe.600B vectors), you can obtain a word frequency dictionary by using `complement_freq_dic.py`.